kwadjoWusu/DataStructureFinalProject/README.md

 9. **Quit:** End interaction with the system.

-Based on the number the user selects from the menu above, the system will them to perform one of nine actions.
+Based on the number the user selects from the menu above, the system will ask them to perform one of nine actions.

 As a user, to create a new event, enter 1.